mcasper/git-clean/README.md

 ```

 # Updating
-If you're updating from an older version of git-clean, just run the install
+If you're updating from an older version of git-clean, and using Cargo to
-command with `--force`
+install, just run the install command with `--force`:
 ```shell
 cargo install git-clean --force
 ```